 An annual campuswide initiative, the program was launched in 2006 by Skidmore President Philip Glotzbach and Marie Glotzbach.
 This year the effort culminated on Dec.
 6—designated as Skidmore Cares Friday—with the collection of food, school supplies, toiletries and money to assist local agencies that serve the community.

 As Skidmore students and staff set out midday on Tuesday, Dec.
 10, to deliver the donations, the tally was impressive: 1,950 food items, 209 toiletry items and boxes brimming with 1,590 school supplies.

 at the donation drop-off

-The Skidmore Cares fundraising effort has been boosted by proceeds from "Beatlemore Skidmania,” the College’s annual concert of Beatle music performed by students and faculty.
+The Skidmore Cares fundraising effort has been boosted by proceeds from "Beatlemore Skidmania,” the college’s annual concert of Beatles music performed by students and faculty.
 Organized by Professor of Music Gordon Thompson and a group of his students, the program this year featured three sold-out performances in November in the Arthur Zankel Music Center.
 Proceeds totaling $8,000 from two of the concerts have been donated to Skidmore Cares, while funds from the third show will support scholarships in the community.